Coalition of the Gulf War: Belgium

 Belgium had a limited deployment of troops and aircraft to Turkey, and several ships deployed to the gulf.

 Two minesweepers of the Tripartite class, the Iris and the Myostis along with the Command and Logistics ship Zinnia, deployed to the gulf, and conducted mine clearing operations.
 The Belgian government later decided to send an additional minesweeper, the Dianthus.
 When the ceasefire took place, clearing operations moved to the coast off Kuwait.

 Eighteen Mirage 5s of 8th Fighter Squadron and six C-130s of the 15th Air Transport Wing were deployed to Turkey as part of the NATO preventative deployment of aircraft.

 Medical personnel were attached to a British Field Hospital in Cyprus, and were also deployed in Turkey alongside 75 soldiers.

 Canada

 Canada's contribution included 4,600 personnel, and their activities were codenamed Operation Friction.
 Royal Canadian Navy vessels took part in the war, the Royal Canadian Air Force conducted patrols and bombing missions, and the army deployed a field hospital.
 Canadian aircraft and ground forces also attacked retreating Iraqi military forces along the Highway of Death.

 Czechoslovakia

+Czechoslovak soldiers during Operation Desert Shield.

 The Czechoslovak contribution included a specialised 200-man chemical defence unit and 150 medical personnel.
 The lead Czechoslovak commander was Ján Való.
 The war was notable as the first time Czechoslovak troops had taken part in an armed conflict since the Second World War, and would be the last time before the breakup of Czechoslovakia in 1993.